edfig/experiments/README.md

 My work here may not be my best.
 But this is the path to continued, lifelong improvement.

 ## About Me
-I'm a Product manager, technology optimist, and music artist.
+I'm a Product Manager, technology optimist, and music artist.

 ### The 80's
-I was born in 1984.
+I was born in 1984, in Los Angeles, California, United States.
+My earliest memories include Sesame Street and staring at the sun.

 ### The 90's
 I started learning how to program when I was very young, on an old Apple IIe computer, in 1994.
 My father had recovered the machine from an Edison Company dumpster, where he worked as an electrician.
-I was an avid reader of
+I was an avid reader of MacWorld Magazine.
+I was one of the school's first computer lab assistants, the only kid with the password for admin rights on those old Mac Classics.
+(The password was "sphincter".)

 ### Y2k - The 2000's
 I was a slightly akward, blue-haired punky nerd.
 I played in a few local bands.
 I carried my beat up, sticker-covered Fender Squire Strat around campus.
 I graduated college with a degree in Music, and got my dream job working at Hopeless Records.
 This is when I realized my love for Excel was above average.
 I became an Excel Master.